-When I did , it was abundantly clear to me what had happened: it was a process of liberation in which the very first image is one of confinement and the very last is one, in which all boundaries have been dissolved and all is pure light and joy.
+When I did , it was abundantly clear to me what had happened: it was a process of liberation.
+The first image is one of confinement and limitations, but the very last, in which all boundaries have been dissolved, is pure light and joy.
 The creation of ‘Songs of Freedom” was a personal journey, but one of universal significance.

 Scroll through the slideshow to follow the transformation.